PrismarineJS/mineflayer/docs/tutorial.md

 It's important to know that, unlike the `Object.values()` and `Object.keys()` functions, the `Object.entries()` function does not guarantee that the order is the same as the order when the object was defined.

 There is also a `for in` loop.
 However, you will most often want to use `for of` instead of `for in` because there are key differences.
 The `for in` loop loops over the keys of an object instead of the values.
-(The index incase it is an array) However, it doesn't loop only over its own keys, but also keys from other object it 'inherits' from, which can be confusing or unwanted.
+(The index in case it is an array) However, it doesn't loop only over its own keys, but also keys from other object it 'inherits' from, which can be confusing or unwanted.
 More on this [here.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in)
 In general, you'll want to use `for of` instead of `for in` so make sure you don't confuse the two.